Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Introduction

 Thomason's and Mandell's work provides a model for the connective stable homotopy category, which can be useful for computations or constructions.
 Indeed, a large part of Thomason's motivation was to offer a solution to a long-standing problem in stable homotopy theory related to multiplicative structures.
 The stable homotopy category comes equipped with a well-behaved smash product, but there were technical obstructions to lifting this multiplicative structure to a category of spectra.
 In fact, Lewis showed there is no such good category with reasonable requirements \cite{lewis}.
 Thomason's coordinate-free approach using symmetric monoidal categories and $K$-theory was one of the earlier successful attempts to address this issue.
 Although Thomason's formulation of the smash product via symmetric monoidal categories has been subsumed by developments in modern stable homotopy theory \cite{EKMM, SS, MMSS, MM,HA}, his work provides a blueprint for modeling generalizations of spectra that are not as well understood.

 In the context of equivariant stable homotopy theory, we study an equivariant generalization of spectra called \textit{genuine $G$-spectra}.
 While there are several models for genuine $G$-spectra, one widely-used approach is via \textit{Mackey functors}.
-Essentially, a $G$-Mackey functor in a category $\cat D$ is a collection of objects $\{D(H)\}_{H\leq G}$ in $\cat D$ which are connected by certain $\cat D$-morphisms called restrictions and transfers.
+Essentially, a $G$-Mackey functor in a category $\cat D$ is a collection of objects $\{D(H)\}_{H\leq G}$ in $\cat D$ which are connected by certain $\cat D$-morphisms called restrictions, transfers, and conjugations.
 Mackey functors should be thought of as the equivariant version of monoid objects in $\cat D$; for more details see \cref{sec:Mack}.
 Taking $\cat D$ to be a model category of spectra, we obtain a notion of \textit{spectral Mackey functor} which models genuine $G$-spectra.
 This idea was formalized in the context of enriched category theory in work of Guillou--May \cite{GuillouMay:2011}.
 An $\infty$-categorical approach was developed by Barwick and coauthors Glasman--Shah \cite{BarwickOne, Barwick2} (see also \cite[Appendix A]{CMNN}).
-We denote the former version by $\Mack_{\Sp}(\Sp)$ and the latter by $\Mack_\infty(\Sp_\infty)$.

-We would hope that one source of genuine $G$-spectra would come from an equivariant version of the $K$-theory of symmetric monoidal categories.
+One source of genuine $G$-spectra comes from an equivariant version of the $K$-theory of symmetric monoidal categories.
 Both frameworks for spectral Mackey functors mentioned above are amenable to a version of equivariant algebraic $K$-theory, one due to Bohmann--Osorno \cite{BohmannOsorno:2015} and the other to Barwick \cite{BarwickOne,Barwick2}.
 These two constructions are similar in flavor but vary in that they are formulated in the contexts of enriched categories and $\infty$-categories, respectively, and hence are built for different notions of \textit{equivariant} symmetric monoidal categories.
+Other authors have used similar techniques to produce genuine $G$-spectra via different $K$-theory constructions, see \cite{malkiewich/merling:2016, CalleChanMejia:Linearization,Yau:multiplicativeKtheory,GMMO-final}.

-While ordinary symmetric monoidal categories are well-understood (as commutative monoids in categories), the equivariant generalization is not obvious.
-Just as genuine $G$-spectra can be modeled as spectral Mackey functors, we expect the correct notion of equivariant symmetric monoidal structure to be some version of a Mackey functor valued in symmetric monoidal categories.
-The $K$-theory of such an object should be a levelwise application of non-equivariant $K$-theory.
+Just as genuine $G$-spectra can be modeled as spectral Mackey functors, we would expect the correct notion of equivariant symmetric monoidal structure to be some version of a Mackey functor valued in symmetric monoidal categories.
+The $K$-theory of such an object should then be a levelwise application of non-equivariant $K$-theory.
 Indeed, this is effectively the approach in both the enriched and $\infty$-categorical setting.